 Adjust the truss rod for proper neck relief

-Your guitar needs to have a small amount of relief or clearance in the middle of the fingerboard so that a vibrating string has ample support to vibrate freely and naturally.
+Your guitar needs a small amount of relief or clearance in the middle of the fingerboard so that a vibrating string has ample support to vibrate freely and naturally.

 This is achieved by adjusting the truss rod.
 Most manufacturers will ship a truss rod wrench with the guitar.
 If yours didn’t come with one, you’d need to find the correct wrench for your guitar.

-The directions below apply to guitars with the truss rod adjustment located in the headstock only.
+The directions below apply to guitars with only the truss rod adjustment in the headstock.

-Never force the truss rod if it doesn’t move freely; this will most likely only result in damage to your guitar.
+Never force the truss rod if it doesn’t move freely; this will likely only damage your guitar.
 If the truss rod doesn’t move freely, take it to an experienced repair person and have it looked at.

 Tip:

 Hold the low E string down at the 1st and 13th frets to quickly check whether the truss rod needs adjustment, then tap the string down at the 6th fret.
 You should hear a light click as you do this from the string hitting the frets.
-If you don’t hear this “click” sound, the neck needs more relief.
-If the “click” sound is extremely pronounced, you probably have too much comfort.
+The neck needs more relief if you don’t hear this “click” sound.
+You probably feel uncomfortable if the “click” sound is highly pronounced.

-If there’s a plate covering the truss rod, remove it to expose the rod.
+If a plate covers the truss rod, remove it to expose it.
 The following is a rough guide for setting the action.

-This measurement is generally taken by measuring the distance between the bottom of the string and the top of the 6th fret while holding the string down at the 12th fret and the first fret.
+This measurement is generally taken by measuring the distance between the bottom and top of the 6th fret while holding the string down at the 12th and first fret.

 This is where the capo comes in handy – put it on the first fret so your hand is free to take the measurement.
 Using a feeler gauge of the desired height, in this example, 0.010, hold the low E string down at the 12th fret (with the capo on the first fret) and measure the distance between the top of the 6th fret and the bottom of the low E string.

-If the distance is greater than the desired relief, then you need to turn the truss rod clockwise (towards your right) as you’re looking down the headstock towards the body of the guitar.
+If the distance exceeds the desired relief, then you need to turn the truss rod clockwise (towards your right) as you’re looking down the headstock towards the guitar’s body.

-If the distance is less than the desired amount, then you need to turn the truss rod counter-clockwise (towards your left) as you’re looking down the headstock towards the body of the guitar.
+If the distance is less than the desired amount, you must turn the truss rod counter-clockwise (towards your left) as you look down the headstock towards the guitar’s body.

 The basic rule is:

-When making truss rod adjustments, always work in small increments, never more than 1/8th of a turn.
-If you have to force the truss rod or feel like it won’t move, stop immediately and take it to an experienced repair person.
+When making truss rod adjustments, always work in small increments, never over 1/8th of a turn.
+If you must force the truss rod or feel it won’t move, stop immediately and take it to an experienced repair person.
 You may have other problems that need to be resolved.

 Finally, always check the relief while holding the guitar in playing the position.
-Otherwise, the neck can flex from the weight of the body if it’s improperly supported.
+Otherwise, the neck can flex from the body’s weight if improperly supported.

 It’s common for the truss rod to take a while to have its full effect on the neck, so make sure you periodically revisit the relief to ensure it’s still accurate during the remainder of the setup process.

 Paul Reed Smith guitars use a double-acting truss rod in post-1992 production guitars.
-As stated on their website: “PRS switched over to the double-acting truss rod about halfway through the 1992 production year.
-To determine whether your guitar has this system, simply examine the adjusting nut.
+Their website states, “PRS switched over to the double-acting truss rod about halfway through the 1992 production year.
+To determine whether your guitar has this system, examine the adjusting nut.
 The single-acting rods used a brass adjusting nut threaded onto a steel rod.
 The double-acting rods use a steel nut fused to a steel rod.
 The double-acting truss rod achieves twice the amount of adjustment as the single-acting rod with the same amount of movement of the adjusting nut.
 Do not over-adjust!”

 Tip:

 You might want to consider making this adjustment and then allowing the guitar to sit overnight and adapt to the change.
-Then check the next day and make final tweaks before continuing with the rest of the adjustments.
-It’s also a good idea to check the truss rod adjustment several times during the setup, especially if you dramatically raise the strings’ height at the bridge, to make sure it’s correct.
+Then, check the next day and make final tweaks before continuing the rest of the adjustments.
+It’s also good to check the truss rod adjustment several times during the setup, especially if you dramatically raise the strings’ height at the bridge, to ensure it’s correct.

 Other thoughts: